-(3) Intersections.

-Future ME design traffic for intersections (TI or AADTT for flexible and rigid surfaced pavements, respectively) should be determined for each approach the same way for mainline traffic.
+- (3) Intersections.
+Future AADTT and TI's for intersections should be determined for each approach the same way as for mainline traffic.
 At some intersections, the level of truck/transit traffic from all approaches may add more loads on the pavement than what the mainline pavement was designed for.
-Separate ME design traffic calculations should be performed at intersections when any of the following criteria apply:

-- Two or more State highways intersect (including ramps to/from State highways). - Truck traffic on the local road exceeds 25 percent of the truck traffic on the State highway. - Ramp connecting a State highway to a local road is classified as Medium or Heavy as described in Index 613.4(1)(c).
+Separate ESAL/TI or load spectra calculations should be performed at intersections when any of the following criteria apply: - Two or more State highways intersect (including ramps to/from State highways) - Truck traffic on the local road exceeds 25 percent of the truck traffic on the State highway. - Ramp connecting a State highway to a local road is classified as Medium or Heavy as described in Index 613.5(1)(c).

-In these cases, combine the traffic of the approaches to calculate the design axle loads in the first year or TI (flexible surfaced) or AADTT (rigid surfaced) for all approaches combined.
-If the resulting design traffic is greater than what is calculated for the mainline, then the intersection will need to be engineered using the combined design traffic and appropriate axle load spectrum.
+In these cases, combine the traffic counts/ESALs of the approaches to calculate the TI or load spectra for all approaches combined.

+If the resulting TI or load spectra are higher than what is calculated for the mainline, then the intersections will need to be engineered using the combined TI or load spectra.
-(4) Roundabout.

 For all roundabout designs, look at the traffic projections for each turning movement of each leg of the roundabout, then, sum up the truck/transit traffic volumes using each quadrant of the roundabout.
-From the total truck traffic volume, generate an ME design traffic estimatefor each quadrant.
-Choose the quadrant with the highest design traffic to design the entire roundabout.
+From the total truck traffic volume, generate an ESAL/TI or load spectra for each quadrant.
+Choose the quadrant with the highest TI or load spectra to design the entire roundabout.